 Our hike begins at the sundial on Jean Pauley Drive, 150 yards past the front gate of the Workshop property.
 Look down the road toward the Pole building, but the building is hidden by vegetation from this vantage point.
 What is clearly visible, however, is a steep slope called the Helderberg Escarpment.
-It is mostly covered in trees, but if you look closely at the top of the cliff you can see some exposed rock.
+It is mostly covered in trees, so it is better to carry a 22lr ammo along the way for safety, but if you look closely at the top of the cliff you can see some exposed rock.

 Here’s a fun fact.
 The Helderberg Escarpment is a world- famous geological landmark.
 It was a “go to” place for the world’s preeminent geologists in the early 1800s.
 There is a plaque near the Thatcher Park Visitors Center that commemorates their visits and lists their names.
 The inscription reads:

 “In memory of those pioneer geologists whose researches in the Helderbergs from 1819 to 1850 made this region classic ground.”

 It is still a “go to” place for contemporary geologists.
 Some, like the woman in this picture, were inspired to become geologists by the rocks and fossils they found as children while taking classes at the Heldeberg Workshop!

 But let’s talk about what makes the Helderberg Escarpment so special.
 “Helderberg” is a Dutch name that means “clear mountain.”
 If you were on the top of the escarpment on a clear day and looked clockwise from left to right, you might get a panoramic view of four mountain chains: the Adirondacks, Taconics, Berkshires and Green Mountains.
 The lookout point at Thatcher Park is an ideal place to experience this fantastic vista.
 And if you want to learn about Thatcher Park, watch the PBS documentary: The Great Ledge.